 If only the future could be extrapolated from the past, streamlined into functional continuity.

 Soon, perhaps.
 There are downturns in every system, putting matters to the test.
-So long as these crises don’t last too long, they’re normal, part of a healthy process involving restructuring and reinvention.
+So long as these crises don’t last too long, it’s fine, they’re normal, part of a healthy process involving restructuring and reinvention.

 Time will tell.